RedHatInsights/insights-results-aggregator-data/README.md

 * `messages/normal/05_rules_hits.json` - report with exactly 5 rule hits
 * `messages/normal/10_rules_hits.json` - report with exactly 10 rule hits
 * `messages/normal/15_rules_hits.json` - report with exactly 15 rule hits

+#### Messages with unexpected format and/or content

+To be used for testing etc.

 * `messages/broken/added_items*.json` - reports with added items (that should not be in there)
 * `messages/broken/mutated_items*.json` - reports with mutated items
 * `messages/broken/without_*.json` - reports without one or more attributes